Bidens to attend White House Correspondents' Dinner - KESQ

 By Betsy Klein, CNN

-President Joe Biden and first lady Jill Biden will attend the White House Correspondents’ Dinner on April 30, the White House Correspondents’ Association announced Wednesday.
+President Joe Biden and first lady Jill Biden will attend the White House Correspondents’ Dinner on April 30, the White House Correspondents’ Association announced Wednesday, continuing a tradition eschewed during the Trump administration.

-It will be the first time that the sitting President has attended the dinner since 2016.
+It will be the first time that the sitting President has attended the black-tie dinner, which usually draws a crowd of reporters, media executives, administration officials, lawmakers, and sometimes, celebrities, since 2016.
 Former President Donald Trump skipped the dinner during his presidency and it was canceled in 2020 and 2021 due to the Covid-19 pandemic.

+Prior to that, Presidents in recent history have regaled the dinner with humor and self-deprecation during their speeches.

 “The @WHCA is pleased to host President Biden and Dr. Jill Biden as we honor the First Amendment at our dinner on April 30,” the White House Correspondents’ Association said on Twitter.